elonen/ldap_authz_proxy/README.md

 The server can be run with `ldap_authz_proxy <configfile>`.
 Additional options are available, see `--help` for details.

-The executable will stay in foreground, so it is recommended to run it with a process manager such as `systemd` or `supervisord`.
+The executable will stay in foreground, so it's recommended to run it with a process manager such as `systemd` or `supervisord`.
 Example `systemd` service file is included in `debian/service`.